kubernetes-sigs/reference-docs/genref/output/md/cloud-provider-config.v1alpha1.md

 </td>
 <td>
    <p>Controllers is the list of controllers to enable or disable
-'&lowast;' means &quot;all enabled by default controllers&quot;
+'*' means &quot;all enabled by default controllers&quot;
 'foo' means &quot;enable 'foo'&quot;
 '-foo' means &quot;disable 'foo'&quot;
 first item for a particular name wins</p>